Easy Christmas Decor Using Spray Paint

 Wow!
 It’s almost December!!
-I’m sure many of you already have all of your Christmas decorations well on their way.
-I don’t do a lot of decorating around here, and this is definitely early for me.
-I’m a fly by the seat of my pants kind of gal and usually don’t put the tree up until absolutely necessary.
+I’m sure many of you already have your Christmas decorations well on their way.
+I don’t do much decorating around here, and this is early for me.
+I’m a fly-by-the-seat-of-my-pants gal and usually don’t put the tree up until necessary.

 Thrift Store Platter